Grant Hardy

 Grant Hardy is professor of history and religious studies and former director of the humanities program at the University of North Carolina at Asheville.
-He earned his B.A. in ancient Greek in 1984 from Brigham Young University and his Ph.D. in Chinese language and literature from Yale University in 1988.
+He earned his BA in ancient Greek in 1984 from Brigham Young University and his PhD in Chinese language and literature from Yale University in 1988.
 Having written, cowritten, or edited several books in the fields of history, humanities, and religious texts as literature, Hardy is known for literary studies of the Book of Mormon.

 Chinese Language and Literature Studies

-Hardy has a PhD in Chinese Language and Literature from Yale University.
-At 19 years of age, he served a 2 year Mandarin-speaking religious mission for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Taichung (Taizhong), Taiwan.
+Hardy has a PhD in Chinese language and literature from Yale University.
+Starting at nineteen years of age, he served a two-year Mandarin-speaking religious mission for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Taichung, Taiwan.

 Mormon studies

 Book of Mormon study editions and notes

-Hardy's contributions in Mormon studies are The Book of Mormon: A Reader's Edition (2003), Understanding the Book of Mormon: A Readers' Guide (2010) and The Book of Mormon: Another Testament of Jesus Christ: Maxwell Institute Study Edition, (2018).
+Hardy's contributions in Mormon studies are The Book of Mormon: A Reader's Edition (2003), Understanding the Book of Mormon: A Readers' Guide (2010), The Book of Mormon: Another Testament of Jesus Christ: Maxwell Institute Study Edition, (2018), and The Annotated Book of Mormon (2023).